thoughtspot/thoughtspot.github.io/_admin/loading/sharding.md

 shard in the node cluster.
 No single table or node is overloaded, improving both query performance and system load.

 To optimize ThoughtSpot performance and memory usage, you should shard very large fact tables whenever possible.
-If you have a large dimension table, more than 20 million rows, you might choose to shard it along with the fact table it is joined with.
+If you have a large dimension table, more than 40 million rows, you might choose to shard it along with the fact table it is joined with.
 Sharding both the fact and dimension table(s) is known as _co-sharding_.
+Refer to [Sharded dimension tables](#dimension-tables).
 Before co-sharding the fact and dimension tables, consult with your ThoughtSpot contact.

 {: id="sharding-guidelines"}
 ### Table sizes and sharding recommendations
 When you are considering which tables you need to shard, and how many shards to use, there are several key sizing guidelines to keep in mind:

-2. **80% of CPU**: The number of shards for a given table should not take up more than 80% of your total available CPU.
-This is the *maximum* number.
-When possible, the number of shards should be well under 80%, for queries that involve multiple sharded fact tables.
+2. **60% of CPU**: The number of shards for a given table should not take up more than 60% of your total available CPU.
+When possible, the number of shards should be well under 60%, for queries that involve multiple sharded fact tables.

+    {% include note.html content="60% of CPU is a best practice.
+If necessary, you can use up to 80% of your available CPU.
+Consult with your ThoughtSpot contact before choosing a sharding strategy that requires 80% of your available CPU for a given table." %}

-1. **Number of rows per shard**: Ideally, each shard should host about 10-20 million rows of data.
+1. **Number of rows per shard**: Ideally, each shard should host about 15-20 million rows of data.
 So, if your table is under 20 million rows, you do not need to shard it.
 You should not have more than about 20 million rows of data on each shard.

 4. **Ideal number of shards**: The ideal number of shards is the number of rows in a table divided by 20 million.
 So, if your table has fewer than 20 million rows, you do not need to shard it.
-However, if the ideal number of shards is more than 80% of your available CPU, you should ensure that you use less than 80% of your available CPU, rather than having the ideal number of shards.
+However, if the ideal number of shards is more than 60% of your available CPU, you should ensure that you use less than 60% of your available CPU, rather than having the ideal number of shards.

 3. **Maximum number of shards**: As a best practice, a given table should not have more than 1000 shards.
-This applies even if 80% of your CPU is above 1000.
+This applies even if 60% of your CPU is above 1000.
 If you feel that you need more than 1000 shards for a given table, consult with your ThoughtSpot contact.

 4. **Number of shards should be a multiple of the number of nodes**: To ensure equal distribution of data across all nodes, so that none of your nodes sits idle, the number of shards should be a multiple of the number of nodes.
-So, for a 12-node cluster, for example, a table could have 12, 24, 36, or 48 nodes, and so on.
+So, for a 12-node cluster, for example, a table could have 12, 24, 36, or 48 shards, and so on.

 5. **Minimum number of shards**: Because the number of shards should be a multiple of the number of nodes, the mininum number of shards is the number of nodes.
 For a 12-node cluster, you should not have fewer than 12 shards.